Has Centro Stile Fiat ever produced a design of lasting significance?

 - 500 – Centro Stile Fiat

 Now this outcome surprised me: Out of 8 significant Fiat models of the past 50 years, 4 were created by Centro Stile Fiat, and 4 by carrozzerie – an equal 50% split.
 Logically, it made sense to carry on once I’d started, so I applied similar methodology to Lancia, and the significant designs of the last half century which look something like this:

 - Beta Berlina – Centro stile Lancia

 - Delta – Giugiaro/Ital

-Lancia was less of a surprise, having a larger proportion designed by consultancies; something I had little trouble imagining.
+Lancia proved less of a surprise, having a larger proportion designed by consultancies, something I had little trouble imagining.
 The carrozzerie scoring 4, to Centro Stile’s 3, or 57% against 43%.
 However, there is little between them.
 Chronologically Alfa Romeo was next to join the fold, so the following list suggested itself without too much internal debate.

 - Alfasud – Giugiaro/Ital